-- Give yourself extra time for long lines
+- Give yourself extra time for long lines, especially during Haunted Happenings

 Bonus!
 A short side trip for witch trial history fans

 Are you fascinated by the grisly history of the Salem witch trials?
-You may want to take a drive to Danvers, the next town over.
-Danvers was originally called Salem Village, and many of the events of the Salem witch trials actually took place here.
+If you have time during your trip to Salem, you might want to also take a drive to Danvers, just the next town over.

-Unlike in Salem, you won’t find masses of tourists or hokey witch-themed attractions.
-But if you explore its tree-lined streets, you’ll discover where the hysteria actually started.
+Unlike in Salem, you won’t find masses of tourists or hokey witch-themed attractions in Danvers.
+But if you explore the town’s tree-lined streets, you’ll discover where the hysteria actually started.

 Tour the Rebecca Nurse Homestead

-Rebecca was hanged on July 19 of that year, and her body was interred in a shallow grave near the gallows.
-However, legend tells that her family removed her body and secretly buried her in the small cemetery on the family homestead.
+Rebecca was hanged on July 19th of that year, and her body was interred in a shallow grave near the gallows.
+However, legend tells that her family secretly removed her body and buried her in the small cemetery on the family farm.

 Today, you can visit that same homestead, which sits on 25 of the farm’s original 300 acres.
-Tour the red saltbox house, the only home of a victim of the Salem witch trials that’s open to the public.
+Tour the red saltbox house and its grounds, now known as the Rebecca Nurse Homestead, the only home of a victim of the Salem witch trials that’s open to the public.

 Explore the remains of the Salem Village Parsonage

 Did you read Arthur Miller’s play The Crucible when you were in school?
-You might remember the story of the Rev. Samuel Parris, his family, and Tituba, the Barbadian woman they enslaved.
+You might remember the story of the Reverend Samuel Parris, his family, and Tituba, the Barbadian woman they enslaved.